South Carolina, SC

 South Carolina SNAP helps low-income families, the elderly, and the disabled with cash assistance to buy the food they need for a nutritionally adequate diet.

 Eligibility is based on 130% of the federal poverty guidelines.
-For example, a single mother of two whose monthly income is $2,495 or less may qualify for benefits.
+For example, a single mother of two whose gross monthly income is $2,693 or less may qualify for benefits.

 How do I apply for food stamps in SC?

-You can apply online for SNAP in South Carolina or you may print and fill out an application and return it to your DSS county office.
-For more information on how to apply, please call 1-800-616-1309.
+To apply for SNAP in South Carolina, you may print and fill out an application and return it to your local DSS county office or apply online with SCCES.

 South Carolina Healthy Connections #